Vonng/pigsty/docs/r-ha.md

 **Observation Status**

-The [PGSQL Cluster](http://demo.pigsty.cc/d/pgsql-cluster/pgsql-cluster?orgId=1&var-cls=pg-test&var-primary=pg-test-1) panel provides important monitoring information about the `pg-test` cluster, you can review the last 5-15 minutes of metrics and set it to automatically refresh every 5 seconds.
+The [PGSQL Cluster](http://demo.pigsty.cc/d/pgsql-cluster/pgsql-cluster?orgId=1&var-cls=pg-test&var-primary=pg-test-1) panel provides important monitor information about the `pg-test` cluster.
+You can review the last 5-15 minutes of metrics and automatically set it to refresh every 5 seconds.

-Pigsty's monitoring metrics collection period is 10 seconds by default, while the typical time taken for Patroni Primary-Replica switchover is usually between a few and a dozen seconds.
+Pigsty's monitor metrics collection period is 10 seconds by default, while the typical time taken for Patroni Primary-Replica switchover is usually between a few and a dozen seconds.
 You can use `patronictl` to obtain sub-second observation accuracy.

 ```bash
 pg list pg-test          # View pg-test cluster status (in a separate window)